Thameem022/Thameem022/README.md

 Student at Worcester Polytechnic Institute (WPI), pursuing an MS in Computer Science<br/>
 Former Full Stack Developer with 3 years of industry experience<br/>
-Winner of the AI FOR TOMORROW Award at SharkHacks Hackathon by Major League Hacking (Boston)<br/>
 Let’s build something impactful together!<br/>